sphasse/sphasse.github.io/_stories/01-welcome.md

 If set 42167 was in development before our LEGO Ideas submission, it seems that LEGO would have plainly stated that like they did with the Ghostbusters Firehouse Headquarters set or the Jurassic Park T-Rex Rampage set.
 They did not do that.
 Based on all that, it seems very unlikely to us that set 42167 could have been under development prior to our LEGO Ideas submission.
 Even if it was, the function of the specific function of the bin arm is what we are discussing in this article.
 This could also be definitively answered by the designer of set 42167.

+## Question: Not novel?
-## Question: Haven’t other LEGO sets used this same mechanism?
-Your mechanism is not novel and/or other LEGO sets have used the same mechanism.
+*Haven’t other LEGO sets used this same mechanism?
+Your mechanism is not novel and/or other LEGO sets have used the same mechanism.*
 If you look at the designs for LEGO side-loading garbage truck mechanisms before and after we released our design, it is clear that our design was innovative for the purposes of an automated side-loading garbage truck bin arm.
 It has been frequently copied after being released.
 There was plenty of market demand for a functional LEGO side loading bin arm if one had existed.
 But one did not exist until we released our design.

 In various forums where this issue has been discussed people have pointed to other potential precursor mechanisms (sets 8094, 8479, 8869, and 9736 for instance).
 We’ve even seen comments like “The mechanism they copied from sets 8094, 8868 and 8479 in the first place.” and “It could be argued that the Ideas project's author was the one who stole the idea from LEGO: that kind of grab-and-lift mechanism was already present at least in 8094, 8479 and 9736.”